smousavi05/EQTransformer/README.md

 #### 3) Performing the detection&picking:

-Now you can perform the detection/picking using the following:
+##### Option (I) from hdf5 files:

+This option is recommended for smaller time periods (a few days to a month).
+This allows you to test the perfomance and explore the effects of different parameters while the provided hdf5 file makes it easy to access the waveforms.
 All you need is to pass the name of the directory containing your hdf5 & CSV files and a model.
-You can use very low threshold values for the detection and picking since EQTransformer is very robust to false positives.
-Enaibeling uncertaintiy estimation, outpur probabilities, or plotting all the predictions will slow down the process.
+You can use relatively low threshold values for the detection and picking since EQTransformer is very robust to false positives.
+Enaibeling uncertaintiy estimation, outputing probabilities, or plotting all the detected events will slow down the process.

     from EQTransformer.core.predictor import predictor
     predictor(input_dir= 'downloads_mseeds_processed_hdfs',